andyatmiami/container-image-migrator/README.md

 - 💡 `|& tee output.log` is not required for the script to run - but is a good best practice to capture output from script for later analysis
     - `|&` will pipe both `stderr` and `stdin`
     - `tee output.log` will preserve script output in  your terminal as well as redirect it to a file named `output.log`

+### Authentication

+The `skopeo login` command is used to authenticate against the source and target container registries.
+Upon each invocation of the script, it will **always** perform a `login` if a `username` is provided in the config file for a given container registry.
+The authentication file `skopeo` uses is a transient file that is created during script execution in the root of the project repo.
+The file name is the name of the provided `-c` argument appended with a `.auth` suffix.
+Upon script exit - this file is deleted.

+The script supports 2 environment variables:
+- `SOURCE_CONTAINER_REGISTRY_PASSWORD`
+- `TARGET_CONTAINER_REGISTRY_PASSWORD`

+If authenticated access is required for a given container registry - the password will attempted to be retrieved from the respective environment variable.
+If the environment variable is unset - the script will prompt the user for the password.

 ## Technical Details